Skip to Content

 Black Eyed Pea Chili

-When cooler weather blows in, easy comforting dishes like chili are essential.
 Chili recipes are a wonderful one pot meal that is perfect for meal prep, busy weeknight dinners, or when you need a hearty meal that warms you from the inside out.

 And this super easy black eyed pea chili recipe takes your traditional beef chili up a few degrees.

-Perfectly browned ground beef and hot sausage, creamy black eyed peas, and sweet onions are blanketed in a rich and warm tomato broth.
+Perfectly browned ground beef and hot sausage, creamy black-eyed peas, and sweet onions are blanketed in a rich and warm tomato broth.

-labeled picture of chili ingredients
+labeled picture of chili ingredients on a cold day

 Ingredients Needed